An intricate quantum statistical effect and the foundation of quantum mechanics: Introduction

-As outlined in a recent review of Wharton and Argaman~\cite{wharton2019bell} whatever one does on the quantum theoretical side certain aspects of macroscopia have to change as they disagree with Bell type experiments~\cite{bell1964einstein}.
-We here expand this to a more radical position.
-We consider most aspects we think to know about macroscopia as wrong and only approximately valid and only in our epoch in the universe while we consider quantum dynamics as exactly correct.
-Including astro physics quantum dynamics is the only theory confirmed on a 16 digit level (for QED anomalous moments~\cite{hernandez1990review}).
-So we take it as a safe base. \emph{Our task is then how something like macroscopia comes out of the unamended quantum dynamics}.
+My basic concept to avoid the incompatibility will be not to change quantum dynamics but macroscopic dynamics.
+In literature there are various observations requiring such changes.
+As outlined in a recent review of Wharton and Argaman~\cite{wharton2019bell} whatever one does on the quantum theoretical side aspects of the macroscopic dynamics have to change as they disagree with Bell type experiments~\cite{bell1964einstein}.
+I will take a more radical position to question everything we think to know of macroscopic dynamics.
+It will be taken as independent theory.
+In only holds approximately and only in our epoch in the universe.

+On the other hand quantum dynamics will be considered an exact theory of the whole universe.
+It is the only theory confirmed on a 16 digit level (for QED anomalous moments~\cite{hernandez1990review}) and it is quite reasonably to be taken as a safe base. \emph{The task will be then how something like causal macroscopic dynamics comes out of the unamended non-causal quantum dynamics}.

+In the next section the basic argumentation will be presented.
+It will contain no ad hoc assumptions.
+A straight forward consideration then, in section~3, will lead to a completely deterministic concept.
+To allow for ,,free will'' a suitable modification with a bi-directional universe will be introduced in section~4.
+A discussion of consequences follows.